The Ultimate Guide to Improve Your Diversity Recruiting Strategy

 Step up your data collection game.
 Unveiling the diversity and insights in your existing pipeline and talent pool is essential for improvement.
 In order to continuously improve your DE&I efforts, you’ll need to track everything as early as you can.
 According to Fast Company, “leaders are collecting demographic data from employees and candidates as early as they can.
 This is a far better strategy from the usual once-a-year employee diversity survey.”

-Fortunately, with Jumpstart, that part comes easily.
-Jumpstart’s all-in-one virtual recruiting platform allows you to seamlessly sync every inbound applicant directly from your ATS into the platform, and enable enriched data on each candidate to better understand who they are beyond the limited information on a traditional application.
+Fortunately, with Canvas, that part comes easily.
+Canvas's all-in-one virtual recruiting platform allows you to seamlessly sync every inbound applicant directly from your ATS into the platform, and enable enriched data on each candidate to better understand who they are beyond the limited information on a traditional application.
 Effortlessly narrow in on the right inbound candidates by applying filters on demographics, skills, experience, and more, to quickly identify top talent.
 We collect over 75 self-reported, filterable, data points on every candidate profile, which you can easily access with one click.

 Engage in philanthropic activities & organizations that support d&i efforts